regex.pcre #

 text string // The full substring that matched

-groups []string // List of captured groups
+groups []string // Text captured by each group

 }